calebcapoccia/faleproxy/README.md

 ## Submission notes

+- For HW8, this took me approximately 2.5 hours to complete
-- This took me approximately 2 hours to complete
+- The HW9 portion took me approximately 1.5 hours to complete

 ## Features